-People likely turn to you because you get things done.
+For the woman who has built a life on being reliable and responsible, people-pleasing in high-achieving women rarely looks obvious.
+It often looks like something else entirely.
+Often, people-pleasing looks like being highly competent, incredibly helpful, and perpetually reliable.
+These qualities likely served you well.
+People likely turn to you because they trust you.
 You remember the birthdays, anticipate the project bottlenecks, and stay late to ensure the details are perfect.
-However, beneath that surface of capability, there is often a quiet, relentless exhaustion that never seems to lift.
+And beneath that surface of capability, there is often a quiet, relentless exhaustion that does not fully resolve, even when you rest.

 People-Pleasing Is Not a Personality Flaw